Andy Warpigs

-Andy Warpigs was a singer/songwriter from West Phoenix Arizona.
+Andy Warpigs was a singer/songwriter from Phoenix, Arizona.
 They were known for their sarcastic folk punk style, their signature travel guitar, and for playing unconventional venues and spaces as well as being a figurehead in the national DIY scene.
-Warpigs starred as Dr. Frank-n-Furter in the stage production of the Rocky Horror Picture Show at the Firehouse ArtSpace in Phoenix, Arizona.
+Warpigs starred as Dr. Frank-n-Furter in the stage production of The Rocky Horror Picture Show at the Firehouse ArtSpace in Phoenix, Arizona.

-Andy Warpigs passed away of an apparent overdose on May 30, 2021, at the age of 32.
+Warpigs died of an apparent overdose on May 30, 2021, at the age of 32.

 Career

 Warpigs began performing in 2013 at Phoenix and Tempe venues such as "Lawn Gnome Publishing" and "Long Wong's Dining."
 Their first few shows were events that grew out of Phoenix Comicon, playing for crowds waiting in line for Free Comic Book Day.
 Warpig's biggest show of 2013 came when they opened for Pat the Bunny of Tucson folk-punk outfit Ramshackle Glory at a benefit concert at the now closed Aside of Heart in downtown Phoenix.
 Warpigs had gained a backing band by early 2014, also named "Andy Warpigs", which they explain by saying "It's the same crap that Alice Cooper has been pulling for decades.")